kaiyote/electron-elm-boilerplate/README.md

 This project is configured to require Node 6+.
 If you don't have that installed, you'll either need to augment the babel setup or upgrade your node.

+### NOTE
+You'll need to delete `elm-css-webpack-loader`s version of `elm-css`. `elm-css` recently updated and the old version doesn't function correctly.

 ## Run